Intro & Quicklinks

 - Please submit a request through ScribOrder and in the Special Instructions section, please indicate that you need the transcript in hard copy.

-- Once you have submitted the request through ScribOrder, please also send a follow-up email to Transcript Manager, Ms. Gaudette (ngaudette@cmitacademy.org) to identify a pick-up date and time.
+- Once you have submitted the request through ScribOrder, please also send a follow-up email to Transcript Manager, Dr. Gaudette (ngaudette@cmitacademy.org) to identify a pick-up date and time.

 - The link for ScribOrder is: https://pgcpsmd.